Student Disciplinary Regulations (Code of Conduct)

 - Be protected from ex post facto (after the fact) regulations.
 An ex post facto rule is a rule created after an act has occurred, in order to be applied to the prior act.

-- Due process in the student judicial process, as required by law and as described in section 5, below.
+- Due process in the student disciplinary process, as required by applicable law and as described in section 5, below.

 - Be informed of and comment during the process of formulating non-academic regulations, procedures, or practices of the university.

-- Subject to the rights indicated above, students and registered student/campus organizations have the responsibility to:
+- Subject to the rights indicated above, students and recognized student/campus organizations have the responsibility to:

 - Respect the personal and property rights of the university community and all its members.